 China E-Commerce Overview

 E-commerce sales in China are on way to surpass expectations as they already reached $1.53 trillion in 2018.
-Last year, e-commerce sales outpaced estimates by $44.41 billion, driven largely by sales from leader Alibaba’s Taobao and Tmall.
+Back in 2017, e-commerce sales outpaced estimates by $44.41 billion, driven largely by sales from leader Alibaba’s Taobao and Tmall.
 Those two will still have a total of 58.2% this year, but Alibaba’s share is shrinking as the market diversifies with the emergence of retailers and newcomer Pinduoduo’s recent success.

 From 2015 to 2018, Alibaba’s share of e-commerce sales in China fell from 77.6% to 53.5%.
 Alibaba’s e-commerce sales are now growing slower than the overall e-commerce growth rate 34.3% with Alibaba’s sales forecast to increase just 22.8%.
 Consumption among upper-middle-class is still growing so fast, over 17% per year and, by 2020, will account for $1.5 trillion in urban China.
 That compares with a 5% growth rate among emerging-middle-class and middle-class consumers.